Eric A. McEnerneyAttorney

 Mr. McEnerney became a part of Nahon, Saharovich & Trotz in February 2012, where he began by representing people who had suffered traumatic injuries.
 Since September 2014, Mr. McEnerney has focused primarily on litigating automobile injury cases as well as representing clients at Social Security Disability and Supplemental Security Income hearings.
 Mr. McEnerney has argued cases in General Sessions and Circuit Courts across West Tennessee, in addition to the Tennessee Court of Appeals.
 He has proudly tried several cases and assisted in obtaining several large settlements for his clients.
 Since focusing on litigation, Mr. McEnerney has successfully assisted his clients in obtaining settlements, judgments, and Social Security Disability back pay.

-When he is not at the office or in court, Mr. McEnerney enjoys spending time with his girlfriend, her family, and her impressive number and variety of pets.
+When he is not at the office or in court, Mr. McEnerney enjoys spending time with his wife, her family, and her impressive number and variety of pets.
 He also enjoys hunting, fishing, canoeing, attending music festivals, and traveling to New Orleans, one of his favorite cities.

 J.D., The University of Memphis Cecil C. Humphreys School of Law, 2011